Senior Profile: Garrett Heffern '24

 “I really burned out after IV Form year,” Heffern remarked.
 He recalled that he was “constantly studying in the Woodhull [House] library.”
 Yet, by the end of the year, he found himself “not having the same work mentality.”
 As a result, Heffern was encouraged to “branch out and be less heads-down” in his V Form year.
 From actively engaging in line dancing and acting in Winterfest, to meeting and guiding new members of the Woodhull House, Heffern embarked on numerous new journeys this past year.
 “I participated in Winterfest because it made me nervous,” he further recalled, but it resulted in a very rewarding experience.
 Looking ahead, Heffern hopes to continue venturing into new areas and activities.
 “I want to try out intramural sports like soccer in university and become more involved with engineering,” he elaborated.
 As a member of the Robotics team at Lawrenceville, Heffern has already been utilizing available resources to explore his interests, and he is hopeful that there will be more opportunities like the robotics co-curricular in the future.

 While Heffern was “tempted to say that [he] should have started [his] college applications earlier,” his V Form year also produced some of his most defining memories at Lawrenceville.
 “I felt so much more comfort and confidence walking into V Form fall,” he remarked.
 Ultimately, these moments made their way into his college application essays and will always shape his narrative of Lawrenceville.
 Heffern has consistently maintained the philosophy of “trying not to regret,” a sentiment he held onto fervently during his journey at Lawrenceville.
-Reflecting on his last year at Lawrenceville, he tells underformers that “it’s okay to be nervous about college applications, but [it’s] just as important to have fun.”
+Reflecting on his last year at the school, he tells underformers that “it’s okay to be nervous about college applications, but [it’s] just as important to have fun.”